junxit/us-congress-bills-116/metadata.md

 - 2019-07-24 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
 - 2019-07-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7365-7367)
 - 2019-07-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7365-7367)
+- 2019-07-25 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.